Tallinn

 Rakvere

-The town of Rakvere was officially granted township rights in 1783 and was thus a larger and growing town.
-The estate, which owned the land, was contacted, and large parts of the area were purchased in 1797 and laid out according to the town planning principles of the time.
+The town of Rakvere was officially granted market town rights in 1783 and was thus a town.
+The estates that owned the land were contacted and large parts of the area were purchased in 1797 and laid out according to the town planning principles of the time.

 Helsinki, Finland